TabletopAdventures/tabletopadventures.github.io/README.md

 So for our example of a "Discworld SCP" campaign it would be `/assets/images/discworld_scp/`.

+> [!NOTE]
-Missing images do not break the site, so put them in as able!
+> Missing images do not break the site, so put them in as able!

 ---